We are excited to learn of your interest in joining Augsburg!

 I want to transfer credit for my classes at a university outside of the United States.
 Will I receive transfer credit?

 International students who attended universities outside of the United States must submit official transcript(s) from all post-secondary institutions attended accompanied by a Professional Credential Evaluation from World Education Services, Educational Credential Evaluators or any NACES accredited organization.

 I am applying as a freshman.
 Do my high school transcripts need to be officially evaluated?

-All high school transcripts are evaluated by your international admissions counselor at Augsburg.
+All high school transcripts are evaluated by Augsburg.
 We do not require official evaluations of high school transcripts but please be sure to have an accompanying English translated copy of your transcripts if the original is in another language.

 I submitted my application.
 How long will it take before I learn about my admission decision?

-Applicants will be informed within 7 to 10 business days regarding their admission decision along with information about scholarship award, if any.
+Applicants may be informed within 3-4 business weeks regarding their admission decision along with information about scholarship award, if eligible.

 Have a question that was not answered?
 No problem.
-Connect with your international admissions counselor at any point regarding questions about campus or the application process.
-You can do this by sending an e-mail to firstname.lastname@example.org or by phone at 001-612-330-1359.
-Skype or Google Hangout meetings are also available and can be scheduled by sending an e-mail.
+Contact email@example.com at any point with questions about our campus community or application process.
+Google Hangout meetings are also available and can be scheduled by contacting us.